nayemalam/reviewly/README.md

   - back button for convenience
   - press "Enter" to submit a comment
   - can cancel and edit the comment
+  - deployed with CI
+  - filter reviews by rating
+  - filter reviews by
 - Built with Next.js, React, Redux + Redux Toolkit, styled with SASS, Tailwind CSS and Material UI.

 ## Learn More